 If feeling more active, you can try out the paddleboarding, kayaking or even sailing.
 Dinner was either back at sunset with a tasty pre-fixed menu, or a special night up at Enid’s, which offers more traditional Barbadian cuisine.
 A nightcap is best had back at the piano bar, or simply in the room loungers overlooking the ocean.

 While we could have stayed on property at The Club the whole time, they made it easy for us to explore other parts of the island and get a sense of the local vibe.
 The Club can arrange Barbados tours for you, or you can venture out on your own.

 The Best Barbados Tours

-There’s all sorts of Barbados tours you can indulge while on the island.
-If you plan to do one of the long boat excursions, it’s worth splurging to ensure your comfort.
+There are all sorts of Barbados tours you can indulge while on the island.
+If you plan to do one of the longboat excursions, it’s worth splurging to ensure your comfort.
 It can be a long day in the sun with lots of rum punch!
 This goes for any of the tours – with transport regulated by an island-wise taxi service and most hotels (like The Club) offering shuttles to everything you’ll want to experience.
-Here’s the best Barbados tours I found during our week on the island.
+Here are the best Barbados tours I found during our week on the island.

 Oistins Fish Fry